siddavatam-vasuda-srusti-praharshitha/TaskTrackerAPI/README.md

  App.js:
  * Fetches tasks(http://localhost:5000/getTasks).
- * Renders components NotificationContainer, CreateTask, FilterTasks, Tasks.
+ * Renders components CreateTask, FilterTasks, Tasks.

 Components:
- * CreateTask.js - Add new tasks(Add task button)
+ * CreateTask.js - Add new tasks (Add task button)
- * FilterTasks.js - Filters the tasks using checkbox(To be Started, In Progress, Completed).
+ * FilterTasks.js - Filters the tasks using checkbox (To be Started, In Progress, Completed).
  * Tasks.js - Renders list of tasks
      * Task.js - Represents individual task
         * TaskView.js - displays a modal window with task details and provides options to update the status or delete a task.
 It uses Redux for state management and makes  HTTP requests to a local server for updating and deleting tasks.